faust64/keengreeper/README.md

 The `expireCaches` drops references to dependencies from your NodeJS modules & Snyk caches, when these are no longer relevant to your repositories.

+The `checkVulnerabilities` checks your dependencies against Snyk advisories, and eventually sends Slack and/or mail notifications.

 ## Setup

 We first need to set some variables.
 Look at `env.sample` for an example, you would have to define:

- * `WORKDIR`, the folder we would keep cloned repositories into
- * `TMPDIR`, the folder we will be preparing our new commits into
- * `LOGDIR`, the folder we would store npm install and shrinkwrap logs into
  * `DBDIR`, the folder we would keep our internal configurations & caches into
  * `CACHETTL`, the amount of seconds a record from npmjs.org should be kept
+ * `LOGDIR`, the folder we would store npm install and shrinkwrap logs into
+ * `MAIL_RCPT`, the recipients of mail alerts upon matching a vulnerable modules
+ * `SLACK_HOOK_URL`, upon matching vulnerable modules, send Slack notification
+ * `SNYKTTL`, the amount of seconds a record from Snyk should be kept
+ * `TMPDIR`, the folder we will be preparing our new commits into
+ * `WORKDIR`, the folder we would keep cloned repositories into

 Having set the proper values, make sure to install that file as `/etc/keengreeper.conf`, to have it loaded automatically - otherwise, make sure